hhursev/recipe-scrapers/README.rst

     - **ClassName**: The name of the new scraper class.
     - **URL**: The URL of an example recipe from the target site.
 The content will be stored in `test_data` to be used with the test class.

+    You can find a more detailed guide `here <https://github.com/hhursev/recipe-scrapers/blob/main/docs/how-to-develop-scraper.md>`_.

 For Devs / Contribute